 - Canon EF 50mm f/1.2 L (everyday lens)

-- Canon 70-200 mm Telephoto Lens (best for parallel shots // vignette effect)
+- Canon 70-200 mm Telephoto Lens (best for parallel shots + when you want a vignette effect)

-- Canon EF 12 II Extension Tube (best for close-ups when you don’t want another lens – attaches to my 50mm)
+- Canon EF 12 II Extension Tube (cheap + best for super close-ups when you don’t want to buy another lens – attaches to the 50mm)

 - Paul C. Buff Einstein E640 + CyberSync Transceiver (our go-to artificial light for food photography)

-- Canon Speedlite 580EX II Flash for Canon EOS Digital SLR Cameras (a good option for shooting at live events // something we rarely use, but would recommend for live events)
+- Canon Speedlite 580EX II Flash for Canon EOS Digital SLR Cameras (a good option for shooting flash at live events // something we rarely use, but would recommend for live events)

 - Manfrotto Advanced Active Backpack

-- Food Video School -A jam-packed video-based course to help you master food videography, including working with light, composition, storyboarding, styling, angles, editing, mastering your camera’s video settings, and more.
+- Food Video School -A video-based course to help you master food videography, including working with light, composition, storyboarding, styling, angles, editing, mastering your camera’s video settings, and more.